 - Manual distraction: The driver physically takes his or her hands off the wheel, whether to text, search for an item, or care for a child.

 Although texting can involve all three types of distraction, it is not technically illegal to text while driving in Florida.
 Texting while driving is only a secondary offense, which means that law enforcement officials are permitted to issue a ticket for texting if they have pulled the driver over for another primary offense, such as speeding or running a red light, but they cannot pull a driver over for texting alone.

 As in any motor vehicle accident case, one of the primary issues in a distracted driving accident or a texting accident involves establishing liability.
 Distracted driving and texting while driving each creates a situation where the distracted driver is negligent, or not exercising reasonable care to prevent accidents and injuries to others on the road.
-Our attorneys have specialized experience in these types of cases, and we will work to establish liability by analyzing:
+Our texting while driving attorneys in FL have specialized experience in these types of cases, and we will work to establish liability by analyzing: